 What is the need for Character Encoding?

 For example, in the Cyrillic (Windows) encoding standard, the character Й has the numeric value 201.
 If you open the file containing the Й letter on an application that uses the Cyrillic (Windows) encoding, your computer displays the same character Й on the screen.
 Whereas, if you open the same file in an application that uses another encoding format as the default format, like the Western European (Windows) encoding standard, the computer will read the numeric value 201 but display the character equivalent to the numeric value 201 in Western European (Windows) encoding standard.
 Hence, in this case, you will see the É character on your screen.
 This is because, in the Western European (Windows) encoding standard, the numeric value 201 corresponds to the É character.
 In addition to this, you may also see an unreadable character on your screen.
-Such a problem can be resolved by changing the encoding standard in the application.
+This problem can be resolved by changing the application’s encoding standard.

 Change Character Encoding in Outlook

-Open the desired message, and double-click to open it up.
+Open the desired message and double-click it.

 Navigate to the ‘Message’ tab of the opened message and choose Actions > Other Actions.
 You will see the Actions option under the Move group.